rjdeliveryomaha/courierinvoice/extras/includes/README.md

 By default the Charge property is null when the ticket entry form is initialized.

-This setting selects a Charge value the ticket entry form is initialized.
+This setting selects a Charge value when the ticket entry form is initialized.

 ### extend